-Pact’s wide-ranging work in Cambodia touches many facets of the development spectrum, including good governance and civic engagement, women’s economic empowerment, and natural resource management and protection.
+Pact’s approach to integrated programming in Cambodia touches many facets of the development spectrum, including good governance and social accountability, youth engagement, women’s empowerment and social inclusion, and natural resource management and protection.

-In partnership with local civil society organizations, Pact’s PROCEED project is helping ordinary Cambodians to improve governance at the local level, making it more transparent, inclusive and accountable.
-We’re training citizens — including historically marginalized groups — to take a bigger role in local decision making, and we’re training commune and district councilors to invite and answer the public’s concerns.
+In partnership with local civil society organizations, Pact’s PROCEED project is helping Cambodians of diverse backgrounds to improve governance at the local level, making processes and delivery of services more transparent, inclusive and accountable.
+We’re supporting citizens — including historically marginalized groups — to take a bigger role in local decision making, and we’re supporting local government officials at multiple levels to invite and answer the public’s concerns.
 A related Pact project, TRANSMIT, recently developed an app that allows citizens to record and track issues they’ve raised with officials.